front-end-intermediate/session-2/readme.md

 }
 ```

-Leveraging SASS nesting in your media queries organizes your code.
-The CSS changes are together with the element - not grouped together in a separate area of your file
+Leveraging SASS nesting in your media queries enforces a specific organization of your code.
+The media queries are grouped together with the element - not in separate files or in separate blocks within your CSS.

 Move all nav related css into a new partial `_nav.scss` and import.